https://ceme.coe.miami.edu/index.html

 Environmental Engineering

 Environmental engineers are leaders in the application of engineering principles to improve and maintain the environment for the protection of human health, for the protection of nature’s beneficial ecosystems, and for environment related enhancement of the quality of human life.
-Environmental engineers are employed by government agencies, consulting firms, and universities.
+Environmental engineers are employed by government agencies, consulting firms, industries, non-profit organizations, and universities.

 Advanced Writing and Communication Skills